kumarsaurabh20/kumarsaurabh20.github.io/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: false
 ---
-I am a research scientist at Wageningen University & Research.

 My research interests include exploring *-omics* data to understand patterns and mechanisms of plant biotic interactions and co-evolution.
-Together with the WUR Bioinformatics group (Dr. Marnix Medema), Plant-Microbe interaction group (Prof. Saskia Van Wees/Prof. Corné Pieterse) at Utrecht university and Microbial ecology group at NIOO-KNAW (Prof. Jos Raaijmakers), I explore and implement innovative *-omics* integration strategies to map genes and their expression patterns to metabolites that play key roles in host-microbe interactions.
+In collaboration with the WUR Bioinformatics group (Dr. Marnix Medema), Plant-Microbe interaction group (Prof. Saskia Van Wees/Prof. Corné Pieterse) at Utrecht university and Microbial ecology group at NIOO-KNAW (Prof. Jos Raaijmakers), I explore and implement innovative *-omics* integration strategies to map genes and their expression patterns to metabolites that play key roles in host-microbe interactions.